RubikCubed/RubikCubed/README.md

 - 👋 Hi, I’m @RubikCubed, I’m a Linux SysAdmin and Developer
 - 👀 I'm interested in functional programming
-- 🌱 I’m currently learning Haskell
+- 🌱 I’m currently learning Haskell and Nix